lfost42/franchise/README.md

 Completed:

-1. Build a Class Library and move methods into classes.
+- Build a Class Library and move methods into classes.
-2. Implement DAO (Data Access Object) to decouple the data access layer from the user interface.
+- Implement DAO (Data Access Object) to decouple the data access layer from the user interface.
-3. Swap the UI and develop an ASP.NET Core MVC web application.
+- Swap the UI and develop an ASP.NET Core MVC web application.
+- Make algorithm onclick.

 Future Updates:

+- Develop front-end
-4. Option to upload a new csv file and run the algorithm on it.
+- Option to upload a new csv file and run the algorithm on it.
-5. Consume an API for mapping purposes.
+- Consume an API for mapping purposes.
-6. Display locations on a map.
+- Display locations on a map.
-7. Display algorithm results on a map.
+- Display algorithm results on a map.
-8. Add an option to exclude stores from the list of locations.
+- Add an option to exclude stores from the list of locations.
-9. Improve time complexity.
+- Improve time complexity.
-10. Add a dashboard
+- Add a dashboard
-11. Option to dashboard results.
+- Option to dashboard results.

 ## OPEN REQUIREMENTS
 MVP